A Framework for Connecting and Contributing

 Staying Current and Relevant

-- For the last 10 years we have been increasingly centering our work in member care/mission and across sectors, within the broad context of “global integration” (GI).
+- Over the last 10 years we have been increasingly centering our work in member care/mission and across sectors, within the broad context of “global integration” (GI).
 We have found it to be a key strategy to open up new opportunities, thinking, relationships, and resources for member care/mission.
 It also fits well with the Missio Dei Model of Global Member Care.